Much of the work of the PTMSC Stranding Network is carried out by a corps of trained volunteers.

-Seal Sitters minimize disturbance to the seal by educating the public and keeping people and dogs a safe distance away.
+Seal Sitters minimize disturbance to the seal by educating the public on why the animal may be hauled out and by keeping people and dogs a safe distance away.

 The PTMSC Marine Mammal Stranding Network receives reports from the area from Brinnon to Diamond Pt.
 WA.
-Download a map of stranding network regions in Washington State.
+View a map of stranding network regions in Washington State.

 As this graph indicates, harbor seals, shown in red, are the most commonly reported animal in our area.
 Not all animals reported were actually stranded.

 The following graph shows the number of marine mammals stranded during the same years, this time broken down by species.